Olav Bergersen

 Olav Bergersen (2 July 1880 – 1973) was a Norwegian naval officer, war historian, insurance inspector and politician.
-He was a member of the Storting 1931–1933, and served with the Admiral Staff of the Royal Norwegian Navy in London during the Second World War.
+He was a member of the Storting from 1931–1933, and served with the Admiral Staff of the Royal Norwegian Navy in London during the Second World War.

 Personal life

-Bergersen was born in Strinda to judge Bernhard Konrad Bergersen and Marie Magdalene Selmer, and was a great-grandson of politician Hilmar Meincke Krohg.
+Bergersen was born in Strinda Municipality to judge Bernhard Konrad Bergersen and Marie Magdalene Selmer, and was a great-grandson of politician Hilmar Meincke Krohg.
 He married Ynghild Gønnning in 1906.

 Career

 Bergersen graduated as naval officer in 1901.
 He was promoted to Premier Lieutenant in 1904, to Captain in 1912, and Commander in 1945.
 He was assigned with the insurance company Trondhjems Forsikringsselskap from 1919 to 1945.